microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### Peek

-Select a symbol then type `kb(editor.action.peekImplementation)`.
+Select a symbol then type `kb(editor.action.peekDefinition)`.
 Alternatively, you can use the context menu.

 ![peek](images/tips-and-tricks/peek.gif)